cac-t-u-s/cac-t-u-s.github.io/pages/sequencer-programming.md

 - <kbd>Ctrl/⌘</kbd> + click (or double-click in "maquette" view and type "patch")
 - (see [other means to create abstraction boxes](abstraction))

-If the first output of a patch is a playable/musical, it will be intergated in the sequencer output for playback.
+If the first output of a patch is a playable/musical, it will be integrated in the sequencer output for playback.
 Otherwise inputs and outputs can just pass data in and out between programs and objects in the sequencer.

 > – _This patch generates a musical sequence (first output) for the sequencer.
 It also passes data out to another patch box:_
 > <img src="sequencer-programming_img/patch-in-seq-tracks-2.png">